Aggregations of quadratic inequalities and hidden hyperplane convexity: HHC for a special class of quadratic forms

-We now show that the following special class of quadratic maps have hidden hyperplane convexity: one of the maps is given by the identity matrix, and the rest are all products of a fixed variable with linear forms, and the linear forms do not span $\mathbb{R}^n$.
+We now show that the following special class of quadratic maps have hidden hyperplane convexity: one of the maps is given by the identity matrix, and the rest are all products of a fixed variable with linear forms, and the linear forms do not span $\mathbb{R}^n$. \cite{argue2023necessary} studies a related problem on symmetric matrices of linear forms.

 \begin{theorem} Fix integers $n\ge 2,m\ge 1$ and consider the following $m+1$ quadratic forms on $\R^n$: $f_0(x_1,\ldots,x_n)=\sum_{i=1}^n x_i^2,f_j(x_1,\ldots,x_n)=x_1 \ell_j$ for all $1\le j\le m$, where each $\ell_j=(v^{(j)})^{\top}x=\sum_{i=1}^n (v^{(j)})_i x_i$ is a linear form in $x_1,\ldots,x_n$.
 Let $\L=\span\{v^{(1)},\ldots,v^{(m)}\}$.
 If $\L\ne\R^n$, then the set $\{(f_0(x),\ldots,f_m(x)):x\in\R^n\}\subseteq \R^{m+1}$ is convex. \end{theorem}